Exscientia/molflux/docs/source/pages/modelzoo/how_to_add_models.md

 ## A model that quacks like a duck

 To integrate with the rest of the ecosystem, your model architecture simply needs to behave in the same way as any other `molflux.modelzoo` model architecture.
-To do this, you just need to define a class that implements one or more of the interfaces advertised by `molflux.modelzoo` in `molflux.modelzoo.protocols`.
+To do this, you need to define a class that implements one or more of the interfaces advertised by `molflux.modelzoo` in `molflux.modelzoo.protocols`.

 For example, to define a new estimator, we simply need to fill in the `Estimator` protocol.
 For example: